 Since 1993, we have reviewed well over $1 billion in legal fees from all over the US and other parts of the world (we do not keep or publish such statistics and the total is actually much more, but it is apparently the fashion these days to quote such numbers to impress potential clients), we have testified many times, we have written the definitive articles and books on the subject, and we handle the largest, most complex fee disputes.
-We have also been hired by some of the same firms that we have challenged in other reviews -- our methods and opinions are persuasive.
+We have also been hired by some of the same law firms that we have challenged in other reviews -- our methods and opinions are persuasive.
 Devil's Advocate has extensive experience and understands the legal profession and litigation.
 You'll find that our services are superior in both cost and quality.

 The Real Thing: Beware of people abusing our name.

 We understand that some lawyers, clients, and others have invoked our name to gain leverage in fee and other disputes with other lawyers (or proponents of legal fees).
 The idea is apparently to use DA as the "boogeyman" to induce settlement or abandonment of a claim.
 First off, DA does not render opinions until we've done an analysis and actually reached at least preliminary conclusions -- and we often support bills as long as they are reasonable.